- Remove money from your home with Harpenden Building Society equity release

 - Saga Lifetime Mortgage

-The 1st and 2nd charge lender will want to know if the property is a Semi detached freehold house or a Leasehold flat with share of freehold and if the resident is a Private Tenant.
+The 1st and 2nd charge lenders will want to know if the property is a semi-detached freehold house or a Leasehold flat with a share of freehold, and if the resident is a Private Tenant.

-It’s very regular to find people seeking out monthly payment lifetime mortgage, lumpsum lifetime mortgages or monthly payment equity release, however, Bower like AIG Life are keen to see paperwork to show your personal situation in the form of pension statements.
+It’s common to find people seeking out monthly payment lifetime mortgages, lump sum lifetime mortgages, or monthly payment equity releases.
+However, like AIG Life, Bower is keen to see paperwork that shows your personal situation, such as pension statements.

 Downsides of Equity Release Plans

 Lump-sum lifetime mortgages can reduce the value of your estate.
-Interest-only lifetime mortgages may impact the ability to get state benefits.
-You may need to pay a solicitor’s fee and you could have higher rates to pay with some schemes.
+Interest-only lifetime mortgages may affect eligibility for state benefits.
+You may need to pay a solicitor’s fee, and you could have higher rates to pay with some schemes.

 Areas where retirement mortgages are common